 - Change the Filter button from Any to All or vice versa.

 - Check or uncheck Filter Retweets.

 Then click Save Widget Configuration.
 These changes will force the Twitter widget to refresh and should update the feed.
 You can now re-enter the widget configuration and adjust the settings to your preference.

-Squarespace 7.0, our current platform, has a comprehensive suite of social integrations, including:
+Our current platform has a comprehensive suite of social integrations, including:

 - Built-in social icons and buttons

 - Rich Pin optimized Pinterest buttons